 He is regularly sought to advise and act for prominent individuals, as well as major Singapore and foreign companies in multi-million dollar corporate disputes, with a particular focus on contentious banking and real estate matters.

-Benedict’s clients include a number of major financial institutions such as OCBC, UBS AG, Standard Chartered Bank, Mizuho Bank, Ltd, Bank of China and ABN AMRO Bank N.V.
+Benedict’s clients include a number of major financial institutions such as UBS AG, Standard Chartered Bank, OCBC, Bank of Singapore, Mizuho Bank, Ltd, Bank of China, ABN AMRO Bank N.V. and Citibank N.A.
+He also acts for leading property developers and investors, such as Tuan Sing Holdings Limited, Pontiac Land Group and Lendlease.

 He is actively involved in all levels of trial and appellate advocacy before the Singapore courts.